biolink/biolink-model/docs/ChemicalEntity.md

  *  mixin: [PhysicalEssence](PhysicalEssence.md) - Semantic mixin concept.
 Pertains to entities that have physical properties such as mass, volume, or charge.
  *  mixin: [ChemicalOrDrugOrTreatment](ChemicalOrDrugOrTreatment.md)
+ *  mixin: [ChemicalEntityOrGeneOrGeneProduct](ChemicalEntityOrGeneOrGeneProduct.md) - A union of chemical entities and children, and gene or gene product.
+This mixin is helpful to use when searching across chemical entities that must include genes and their children as chemical entities.
+ *  mixin: [ChemicalEntityOrProteinOrPolypeptide](ChemicalEntityOrProteinOrPolypeptide.md) - A union of chemical entities and children, and protein and polypeptide.
+This mixin is helpful to use when searching across chemical entities that must include genes and their children as chemical entities.

 ## Children

- * [ChemicalExposure](ChemicalExposure.md) - A chemical exposure is an intake of a particular chemical entity, other than a drug.
  * [ChemicalMixture](ChemicalMixture.md) - A chemical mixture is a chemical entity composed of two or more molecular entities.
  * [EnvironmentalFoodContaminant](EnvironmentalFoodContaminant.md)
  * [FoodAdditive](FoodAdditive.md)